verghost/vlc-lua-docs/m/var/index.md

 ### Parameters
 - `object` VLC object
 - `name` Name of new variable
-- `value` Value to assing to the new variable
+- `value` Value to assign to the new variable

 ### Return value
 Two values that indicate how the create operation went: